Saturday, December 15, 2018 • 7:30 p.m.

 Soprano Amanda Opuszynski, hailed for her “luscious,” “powerful” voice and “dazzling technical facility,” returned to Seattle Opera during the 2016–2017 season as the Dew Fairy/Sandman in Hänsel und Gretel and Papagena in Die Zauberflöte, and made her Arizona Opera debut as Bess Erne in the world-premiere production of Riders of the Purple Sage.
 Notable past engagements include Frasquita in Carmen (Santa Fe Opera, Seattle Opera, Atlanta Opera, Pacific Symphony), Najade in Ariadne auf Naxos (Seattle Opera, Virginia Opera), Musetta in La bohème (South Dakota Symphony), Micaëla in Carmen (St. Petersburg Opera), Johanna in Sweeney Todd (Virginia Opera), Oscar in Un ballo in maschera (Boston Youth Symphony) and Nannetta in Falstaff (Virginia Opera).
 Ms. Opuszynski has enjoyed apprenticeships with the Seattle Opera Young Artist Program, Santa Fe Opera, Glimmerglass Festival and the Wolf Trap Opera Studio.
 She is the winner of a prestigious Career Development Award from the Sullivan Foundation and Santa Fe Opera’s Lilian Caroff Meyer Award, and is a two-time regional finalist in the Metropolitan Opera National Council Auditions.
 Learn more: amandaopuszynski.com • @SopranoAmanda

 Mezzo-soprano Laura Beckel Thoreson, hailed by Oregon ArtsWatch as “one of the loveliest voices in the Northwest,” enjoys a singing career spanning opera, oratorio, recital and ensemble performances.
 She has appeared as a solo artist with Portland Opera, Eugene Opera, Utah Festival Opera, Indianapolis Opera, Augusta Opera, Early Music Vancouver, Oregon Symphony, Indianapolis Symphony and Cincinnati Symphony, among others.
 An avid proponent of both early and new music, Ms. Thoreson frequently participates in world-premiere performances and appears on Billboard Top Ten recordings.
-Upcoming and recent engagements include Pergolesi’s Stabat Mater with the Ensemble of Oregon, Pluviosity by Northwest composer Stacey Phillips, Bernstein’s “Jeremiah” Symphony with Portland Youth Philharmonic, Mendelssohn’s Elijah with Willamette Master Chorus, Mahler’s Symphony No. 4 with Oregon Sinfonietta, Rossini’s La Cenerentola with Portland Opera and Handel’s Messiah with Portland Baroque Orchestra.
+Upcoming and recent engagements include Pergolesi’s Stabat Mater with the Ensemble of Oregon, Pluviosity by Northwest composer Stacey Phillips, Bernstein’s “Jeremiah” Symphony with Portland Youth Philharmonic, Mendelssohn’s Elijah with Willamette Master Chorus, Mahler’s Symphony No. 4 with Oregon Sinfonietta, Rossini’s La Cenerentola with Portland Opera, Handel’s Messiah with Portland Baroque Orchestra and the Naples (Florida) Philharmonic, and Lili Boulanger’s Du fond de l’abîme with OSSCS.
 A native of Vancouver, Washington, and a graduate of Indiana University’s Jacobs School of Music, Ms. Thoreson currently holds a faculty position at Clark College.
 Learn more: laurabeckelthoreson.com

 Tenor Brendan Tuohy has been praised by The Cincinnati Post for his “big, bold tenor edged with silver.”
-This summer he returns to the Grant Park Music Festival to sing Haydn’s Theresienmesse, following a performance of Beethoven’s Ninth Symphony in 2017.
-Recent operatic engagements include Tony in Bernstein’s West Side Story, Aeneas in Purcell’s Dido and Aeneas and Bénédict in Berlioz’ Béatrice et Bénédict, all with Eugene Opera, Ferrando in Così fan tutte with City Opera Bellevue, the Chevalier in Dialogues des Carmélites with Vashon Opera, and Tamino in Die Zauberflöte with the Berlin Opera Academy.
+This summer he returned to the Grant Park Music Festival to sing Haydn’s Theresienmesse, following a 2017 performance of Beethoven’s Ninth Symphony.
+His other engagements have included Rachel Portman’s The Little Prince with Opera Theater Oregon, Haydn’s The Seasons with OSSCS, and the iSing International Music Festival in Suzhou, China.
+Recent operatic roles include Tony in Bernstein’s West Side Story, Aeneas in Purcell’s Dido and Aeneas and Bénédict in Berlioz’ Béatrice et Bénédict, all with Eugene Opera, Ferrando in Così fan tutte with City Opera Bellevue, the Chevalier in Dialogues des Carmélites with Vashon Opera, and Tamino in Die Zauberflöte with the Berlin Opera Academy.
+In France, he has sung Mozart with Opéra Orchestre National de Montpellier and Diomede in Cavalli’s recently rediscovered Elena with l’Op éra d’Angers-Nantes and l’Opéra de Rennes.
 Mr. Tuohy completed his academic training at the University of Cincinnati College-Conservatory of Music with a master’s degree in vocal performance.
-In 2008, he competed in the Metropolitan Opera National Council Semi-Finals in New York City.
+In 2008, he had the honor of singing and competing in the Metropolitan Opera National Council Semi-Finals in New York City.
 Learn more: brendan-tuohy.com

-Baritone José Rubio is equally comfortable in the concert hall and on the operatic stage.
-His Carnegie Hall recital debut met with great acclaim, The Opera Insider proclaiming it “nothing short of stellar” and describing the performance as “an hour of intensely passionate singing and playing.
+Baritone José Rubio’s Carnegie Hall recital debut met with great acclaim, The Opera Insider proclaiming it “nothing short of stellar” and describing the performance as “an hour of intensely passionate singing and playing.
 It could have gone on forever without complaint.”
+Mr. Rubio’s current season includes the world premiere of Emerson Eads’ opera Princess Sophia in Juneau, Alaska, the role of Bernardo in West Side Story with the Evansville Philharmonic, and a return to Alamo City Opera to sing Hannah in the contemporary American opera As One.
+In 2019 he will make a role and house debut with Indianapolis Opera singing the role of Lancelot in the classic musical Camelot, and will finish the operatic season with a role debut of Stanley Kowalski in André Previn’s A Streetcar Named Desire at Vashon Opera.
 Mr. Rubio’s recent engagements include the role of Escamillo in Carmen with Tacoma Opera, performances of La Bohème and Mahler’s Symphony No. 8 with the Bremerton Symphony, and Orff’s Carmina Burana with the Whatcom Symphony and Evansville Philharmonic.
-He is featured on recordings of two Philip Glass operas on the Orange Mountain Music label, Orpheé and Galileo Galilei, and can also be heard on Albany Records’ world premiere recording of Evan Mack’s Angel of the Amazon.
+He is featured on recordings of two Philip Glass operas (Orpheé and Galileo Galilei) on the Orange Mountain Music label, and can be heard on Albany Records’ world- premiere recording of Evan Mack’s Angel of the Amazon.
 Learn more: joserubiobaritone.com

 George Frideric Handel